yt-dlp/yt-dlp/README.md

                                      from and dump cookie jar in
     --no-cookies                     Do not read/dump cookies from/to file (default)
-    --cookies-from-browser BROWSER[:PROFILE]
+    --cookies-from-browser BROWSER[+KEYRING][:PROFILE]
-                                     Load cookies from a user profile of the given web browser.
-Currently supported
-                                     browsers are: brave, chrome, chromium,
+                                     The name of the browser and (optionally) the name/path of the profile to load cookies from, separated by a ":".
+Currently supported browsers are: brave, chrome,
-                                     edge, firefox, opera, safari, vivaldi.
-You
+                                     chromium, edge, firefox, opera, safari,
-                                     can specify the user profile name or directory using "BROWSER:PROFILE_NAME" or
-                                     "BROWSER:PROFILE_PATH".
-If no profile is
-                                     given, the most recently accessed one is used
+                                     vivaldi.
+By default, the most recently
+                                     accessed profile is used.
+The keyring used for decrypting Chromium cookies on Linux
+                                     can be (optionally) specified after the
+                                     browser name separated by a "+".
+Currently supported keyrings are: basictext,
+                                     gnomekeyring, kwallet
     --no-cookies-from-browser        Do not load cookies from browser (default) --cache-dir DIR                  Location in the filesystem where youtube-dl can store some downloaded information (such